jasonbayton/11ty/_src/android/android-enterprise-device-support/google-pixel-3a-validation-report.md

 - No access to settings other than those explicitly permitted
 - Kiosk auto-launches

 Despite the relevant configurations in place, it is effortless to escape the MobileIron kiosk if any access to settings has been granted.
-For example should WiFi settings be available:
+For example should Wi-Fi settings be available:

 - Tap kiosk settings
-- Tap WiFi
+- Tap Wi-Fi
 - In the systems settings screen, tap the back arrow or hamburger menu
 - Full settings access is granted